oracle-livelabs/converged/microservices-with-converged-architecture/non-admin-setup/non-admin-setup.md

-# Non-admin setup
+# Additional setup for non-admin tenancy users

 ## Introduction

-In this lab, we will ensure that we have the security policies to run the workshop in your tenancy account.
+In this lab, we will ensure that we have the security policies to run the workshop in your tenancy user.

 Estimated Time: 1-10 minutes

 ### Objectives

-* Pre-create the compartment and configure additional security policies for non-admin user accounts
+* Pre-create the compartment and configure additional security policies for non-admin user

 ## Task 1: Assess the security policies of your user account